Guide to the Parks Canada Process under the Impact Assessment Act

 - Development and submission of a project description

-- Parks Canada review of the project description
+- Review of the project description

-- Selection of the appropriate EIA pathway
+- Selection of the appropriate IA pathway

-- Preparation of the EIA
+- Preparation of the IA

 - Parks Canada decision on the project proposal